siderolabs/extensions/README.md

 # Talos Linux System Extensions

-This repo serves as a central place for publishing supported extensions to Talos Linux.
+This repo serves as a central place for publishing extensions to Talos Linux.
-Extensions allow for additional functionality on top of the default Talos Linux capabilities.
+Extensions enable additional functionality beyond the default Talos Linux capabilities.
 Things like gVisor, GPU support, etc. are good candidates for extensions.

 ## Using Extensions

 Extensions in this repo are published as container images.
-These images can be added to the the Talos Linux [boot asset](https://www.talos.dev/latest/talos-guides/install/boot-assets/) to produce a final boot asset containing a base Talos `initramfs` and a set of [system extensions](https://www.talos.dev/latest/talos-guides/configuration/system-extensions/) appended to it.
+These images can be added to Talos Linux [boot asset](https://www.talos.dev/latest/talos-guides/install/boot-assets/) to produce a final boot asset containing a base Talos `initramfs` and a set of [system extensions](https://www.talos.dev/latest/talos-guides/configuration/system-extensions/) appended to it.

-The extension image is composed of a `manifest.yaml` file that provides information and compatibility information, as well as a `rootfs` that contains things like compiled binaries that are bind mounted into the system.
+The extension image is composed of a `manifest.yaml` file that provides information and compatibility information, as well as a `rootfs` that contains things like compiled binaries that are bind-mounted into the system.

 ## Installing Extensions